nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 How do we calculate how far apart numbers are?

 This would seem to be an easy question; just subtract them.
 5 and 2 are 5 - 2 = 3 units away, whatever we're counting.
-And most of the time, that's the best answer.
+And most of the time, it's the best answer.

-But that's a distance that relies mainly on addition and subtraction.
+But this a distance that relies mainly on addition and subtraction.
 There's another sort of distance which is more closely related to multiplication, division, and cycles.

 To give a taste of this sort of distance, let's take hours on a (12-hour) clock.
 How far apart are 1 and 2?
 1 hour.